 ∑ When only one pilot is receiving flight training, the other pilot

 seat must be occupied by a person who is line qualified or line familiar in

 Special Purpose Operational Training, Line Operational Evaluation, for definition

 of terms), unless the flight training is being conducted for single pilot operations.

 include the same curriculum, the same checklists, and the same callouts and

 c) Pilots must have completed the operatorís applicable ground training

 under different parts.
 When pilots from different operators are paired in training

 as MELs and OpSpecs/MSpecs) of each operator must be addressed.
-Pilots in training for part
+Pilots in training

-crew pairings should be avoided in favor of the pairings outlined
+91. These crew pairings should be avoided in favor of the pairings outlined

 the following conditions are met:

 a) The part

 91 pilot must conform to the training program of the part

 procedures and callouts must be those used in the training program of the part

 135 pilot (not vice versa), and the part

 91 pilot must understand and apply Crew Resource Management (CRM) principles

 practical test standards.

 b) Each certificated air operatorís crewmember must complete the

 appropriate air operatorís evaluation module.
 Part